localstack/docs/content/en/references/configuration.md

 ### CLI

-These variables are only relevant when using the CLI to start LocalStack.
+These options are applicable when using the CLI to start LocalStack.

 | Variable | Example Values | Description |
 | - | - | - |